I can’t untwist the cord ten times just because of Munich or whatever it was. Let it stay tangled.

 ‘Ah, okay, I see.
 And how did you find it?’

-I sat down on the couch and told him about the TV crew and, after exaggerating the extent to which I had misinterpreted the second priest’s apologies, I made a couple of pithy remarks about Catholicism and guilt, the first couple of which went down quite well.
-Salvador was laughing as I took a bite out of my burger.
-He asked me if I had taken Communion on my knees.
+I sat down on the couch and told him about the TV crew and, after exaggerating the extent to which I had misinterpreted the second priest’s apologies, I made some pithy remarks about Catholicism and guilt, the first couple of which went down quite well.
+Salvador was laughing as I took my first bite of my burger.
+He asked me if I had taken communion on my knees.
 He said he’d heard that some Spanish church leaders had recently instructed that this was the only proper way of doing it.